MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 Principle & Naming Convention
 -----------------------------

-Each display engine provides a low level API in order to connect a display driver.
+The display engine provides some Low Level APIs to connect a display driver.
 The file ``LLUI_DISPLAY_impl.h`` defines the API headers to be implemented.
 For the APIs themselves, the naming convention is that their names match the ``*_IMPL_*`` pattern when the functions need to be implemented:

 * ``LLUI_DISPLAY_IMPL_initialize``
 * ``LLUI_DISPLAY_IMPL_binarySemaphoreTake``
 * ``LLUI_DISPLAY_IMPL_binarySemaphoreGive``
 * ``LLUI_DISPLAY_IMPL_flush``

-Some additional low level API allow you to connect display extra features.
-These LLAPIs are not required.
+Some additional Low Level APIs allow you to connect display extra features.
+These Low Level APIs are not required.
 When they are not implemented, a default implementation is used (weak function).
-It concerns backlight, contrast etc.
+It concerns backlight, contrast, etc.

 This describes succinctly some ``LLUI_DISPLAY_IMPL`` functions.
 Please refer to documentation inside header files to have more information.